readthedocs/readthedocs.org/docs/dev/search-integration.rst

 Overriding the default search
 -----------------------------

-Static sites usually have their own static index, and search results are retrieved via JavaScript.
+Static sites usually have their own static search index, and search results are retrieved via JavaScript.
 Read the Docs overrides the default search for Sphinx projects only, and provides a fallback to the original search in case of an error or no results.